-Of course, it is also great fun to create your own instruments, so Jemima and I decided to spend an afternoon making three different ones.
+Of course, it is also great fun to create your own instruments, so my toddler and I decided to spend an afternoon making three different ones.

 Firmly attach the lid to the bottle, and your toddler can have lots of fun playing with their sensory shaker!

 Turn two paper plates over and let your toddler decorate them.
 They could use paint, crayons or stickers.
-I gave Jemima some foam stickers to stick on her paper plates.
+Use some foam stickers to stick on her paper plates.

 Once your toddler has finished decorating the plates, turn them over and put some dried rice or beans onto one of the plates.